cityofasheville/simplicity-graphql-server/README.md

 npm start
 ```

 The server will run on port 8080.
-You can change this by editing `server.js`.
+You can change this with the env varibale PORT.

 View the graphql data at http://localhost:8080/graphql